Skip to content

 Power and Antennas

-Jetpack has 6 pads on its front that are used for:
+Jetpack has 6 pads on its front for power and antennas

 Jetpack must have power and antennas before it will work correctly.